2018 NZ INTERNATIONAL WINE SHOW DATES

 Champions list / Gold medal public tasting

 Trophy results available online

-Publication of trophy winners and The Champions List in the Sunday Star Times and NZ Herald
+Publication of trophy winners and The Champions List in the Sunday Star Times

 Dates and some aspects of the promotional programme may be subject

 to change at the discretion of the competition organisers.